 Feel free to make your own by adding your favorite seasonings to softened plain cream cheese or buy a variety of premade Philadelphia cream cheeses such as:

 - Garden Vegetable

 - Mediterranean Herbs

 Almost every plain cream cheese is naturally gluten-free and vegetarian, however, always be sure to check the ingredients.
-I prefer Philadelphia cream cheese and you can read about them HERE.
 When in doubt, I suggest you call the company or check their website for more information.